AdobeDocs/analytics-platform.en/help/components/use-components-in-workspace.md

    * Drag a dimension to a visualization (such as a freeform table) in Analysis Workspace.

-   * Drag one or more dimensions from the left panel onto the filter drop zone to create an ad-hoc filter, as described in [Add filters to a project](#add-filters-to-a-project).
+   * Drag one or more dimensions from the left panel onto the filter drop zone to create a quick filter, as described in [Add filters to a project](#add-filters-to-a-project).

 1. You can optionally break down dimensions and dimension items in Analysis Workspace with other components.
 For more information, see [Break down dimensions in Workspace](/help/components/dimensions/t-breakdown-fa.md).